Living in Armidale

 Armidale has a variety of local supermarkets, retailers, restaurants, cafés and rural industries which provide casual and part-time employment opportunities for students.
 Student visas are granted with permission to work.
-This will allow you to work up to 40 hours per fortnight during the trimester and fulltime during holiday and university break periods.
+This will allow you to work up to 40 hours per fortnight during the trimester and full time during official UNE breaks.
 If you are staying in Armidale over the holidays you will often have an advantage over others looking for work, as many employers prefer to hire people who can continue to work during these periods.

 |Average temps (degrees Celsius)||Max||Min|

 Chaplains at UNE have been appointed by the religious organisation to which they belong.
 Regular activities include: